RestyaPlatform/board/docs/spent-time-plugin-installation.md

 ---
-description: Spent Time Tracking Plugin Installation
+description: Spent Time Tracking Plugin Installation, This document contains information about how to install the Spent Time Tracking plugin.
 ---

 # Spent Time Tracking Plugin Installation